Support for AI Development -- Automated Daily Measurement with Open Data and Code

+Social science could also benefit from more open data.
+Free and open datasets are widely available for academic studies of computer vision and natural language processing.
+I believe it is not a coincidence these fields of study have made rapid, recent progress.
+The availability of these datasets has been described as "central," "essential," and "crucial" by researchers \citep{emam_state_2021,lhoest_datasets_2021}.
+I aim to bring open data to the study of public opinion for all the benefits it provides – including improved data quality, easing collaboration, standardized benchmarking, and increasing trust through transparent research practices.

+The current work demonstrates an open-source system to collect survey response data at daily resolution and nowcast public opinion.
+The goal is to provide research communities with a workflow that converts modest investments in time and money into consistently, persistently growing public datasets.

-The focal item in the daily survey was: How much do you agree with the statement: {\itshape I support further development of artificial intelligence}?
-4067 total respondents indicated their agreement, explained their choice (optionally), and answered a few more questions.
+The focal item in the demonstration survey presented here was: How much do you agree with the statement: {\itshape I support further development of artificial intelligence}?
+8551 total respondents indicated their agreement, explained their choice (optionally), and answered a few more questions.

+The atypically high cadence --- 11 respondents surveyed every day --- provides uniquely useful temporal resolution.
+The data provide insight on if, when, how and for whom sentiment toward AI has changed.

 Several trends became clear.
-These speak to the general public's current, changing relationship with AI; the results should inform and constrain theory and policy in the realm of AI and society.
+These speak to the general public's changing relationship with AI; the results should inform and constrain theory and policy in the realm of AI and society.

-\begin{itemize} \item Over time, support for further development of AI increased. \item Political polarization on AI support emerged; support changed at different rates for Democrats and Republicans. \item Greater generalized trust and higher risk willingness were associated with more AI support. \item Male respondents reported higher AI support.
-No relationship was found with age. \item Respondents expressed varied hopes, fears and uncertainties in their open-ended responses. \end{itemize}
+\begin{itemize} \item Over time, support for further development of AI decreased. \item Political polarization on AI support emerged; support changed at different rates for Democrats and Republicans. \item Greater generalized trust and higher risk willingness were associated with more AI support. \item Male respondents reported higher AI support.
+Older participants reported more support than younger --- more so the more recent the observation. \item Respondents expressed varied hopes, fears and uncertainties in their open-ended responses.
+Compared to previous work, new categories of response appeared --- for example, concern regarding utilities consumption and appreciation of AI companionship. \end{itemize}

+The manuscript proceeds in the following manner.
+Section 1 introduces and defines the Social Science Dashboard Inator system.
+Section 2 motivates and discusses the demonstration project: estimating support for further development of artificial intelligence.
+Section 3 details the methods of the demonstration project.
+Section 4 presents the survey results, including analysis uniquely afforded by the daily data.
+In Section 5, I review the present results, make predictions about future results, and discuss the limitations and advantages of the daily nowcasting dashboard approach.